 So what is it about Beginner Gardening growing vegetables we need to know when we decide to plant our first vegetable garden?

-Steve is a novice and he's about ready to take the plunge and try his green thumb at beginner gardening.
+Steve is a novice and he's about ready to take the plunge and try his green thumb at vegetable gardening.

 Not knowing where to start, he searched the internet for information on how to grow his first vegetable garden and discovered us, "garden-planting-tips.com."

 Well... not really.
-As we mentioned above, we are creating a fictitious character named Steve, but I'm sure you got that idea...
+As we mentioned above, we are creating a fictitious character named Steve, but I'm sure you got the idea...
 Right!

 So what does Steve want to do?